After cooking my rice, it has a bad taste and/or smell?

 Can I cook Mahatma® White Rice in a microwave oven?

-Yes … in a 2-quart microwave-safe dish combine 2 cups of water and 1 cup of rice.
+White Rice: In a 2-quart microwave-safe dish combine 2 cups of water and 1 cup of rice.
 Cover and microwave on HIGH for 5 minutes.
 Reduce setting to 50% power, microwave for 15 minutes or until all the water is absorbed.
-If your microwave does not have variable power settings, follow the manufacturer's directions.
+If your microwave does not have variable power settings, follow the manufacturer’s directions.
 Also, it is not recommended to cook more than 1 cup of uncooked rice in the microwave.

 Can I cook Mahatma® White Rice in a rice cooker?